 Terabytes - Kilobytes Converter

-Convert between terabytes and kilobytes (TB and kB) using this data storage conversion tool.
-This converter is part of the full data storage converter.
-Simply choose whether you want to convert terabytes to kilobytes or kilobytes to terabytes, enter a value and click the 'convert' button.
-Reference charts are available down the page.
+Convert between terabytes (TB) and kilobytes (kB).
+This converter is part of the full data storage converter tool.
+Simply choose which unit you want to convert from and to, enter a value and click the 'convert' button.
+A reference chart can be found further down the page.

 Please see the full disclaimer for more information.

 Some commonly asked questions are included below, as well as a reference chart.
 When making manual conversions, you can use the converter at the top of this page to check your answer.

 How many terabytes are there in 1 kilobyte?

 There are 1.0E-9 terabytes in 1 kilobyte.
 To convert from kilobytes to terabytes, divide your figure by 1000000000 .

 How many kilobytes are there in 1 terabyte?

 There are 1000000000 kilobytes in 1 terabyte.
 To convert from terabytes to kilobytes, multiply your figure by 1000000000 .